Midsummer: Italy

 People prepare for a Saint John's Day procession and church service in the comune of Esino Lario, Italy.

-In Italy, St John's (San Giovanni's) Day has been celebrated in Florence since medieval times with festivals sometimes lasting three days from 21 to 24 June.
+In Italy, St John's (San Giovanni) Day has been celebrated in Florence since medieval times with festivals sometimes lasting three days from 21 to 24 June.
 In medieval Florence, midsummer celebrations were "an occasion for dramatic representations of the Baptist's life and death" and "the feast day was marked by processions, banquets, and plays, culminating in a fireworks show that the entire city attended."
 The 15th-century diarist Goro Dati described the celebration of Saint John's Day in Florence as being one in which guilds prepared their workshops with fine displays, and one in which solemn church processions took place, with men dressed in the costumes of Christian saints and angels.

-Saint John the Baptist is the patron saint of Florence, Genoa and Turin where fireworks displays take place during the celebration.
-In Turin, Saint John's festival has been practiced since medieval times, with people from the surrounding areas coming to dance around the bonfire in the central square.
+Saint John the Baptist is the patron saint of Florence, Genoa and Turin, where fireworks displays take place during the celebration.
+In Turin, Saint John's festival has been practiced since medieval times, with people from the surrounding areas coming to dance around a bonfire in the central square.

+There are many pagan traditions that still survive to this day, many of them through christianization.

+The night before Midsummer or San Giovanni, prophetic dreams are possible: for example, if rose petals are placed under ther pillow, the sleeper will dream of their future partner.

+A tradition, especially in Tuscany, is Saint John's water.
+This pagan tradition has been passed down by families to this day.
+This magical water is infused all night with herbs and flowers, most notably Hypericum, or St. John's wort, lavender, wild fennel flowers, mallow, vervain, rosemary, roses, mint, sage, chamomile, passion flowers, elder and any other flowers typical of this period of the year.
+It is left outside all night so that dew can do its magic.
+It was believed that gods descended newborns on this night through dew, making every drop full of life force.
+Gathering this meant securing protection and abundance for the year.
+The day after, the face, hands or body are washed with this water, to give protection.
+Washing the face with St. John's water is said to make one more beautiful.